 Dany Sigwalt

-A lot of my work happens behind the scenes.
-I help organizations make clearer decisions, move resources with more intention, and build systems that can actually hold the weight of the work.
+I help movements build power, move resources, and create systems that can hold the weight of the work.

 Portrait of Dany Sigwalt